 Experimental Physical Classroom

-Saint Anselm College will bulid an experimental classroom during Summer 2013, which will feature emerging classroom technologies.
-The goal is to create a learning environment, where professors and students can explore new technologies and pedagogies.
-Construction will begin after Commencement.
-Photos and progress will be posted, as the project moves forward.
-In addition, we look forward to featuring case studies in the fall semester.
+Saint Anselm College has built an experimental classroom during Summer 2013, which features emerging classroom technologies.
+The goal was to create a learning environment, where professors and students can explore new technologies and pedagogies.
+Click here to take a virtual tour!

 Experimental Virtual Classroom

 Cloud based computing in higher education has the potential to impact institutions on a myriad of fronts, including governance, flexibility, financial, and intellectual property.
 As the demand for blended and online education increases, institutions are considering expedient approaches to implementing learning platforms.
 Discussion of cloud based learning platform models, such as personal learning environments and open learning networks, are gaining prominence in the literature.
-Saint Anselm College will launch a cloud-enhanced learning management system (LMS), HawkLearn, to support several blended courses during fall of 2013.
-HawkLearn will be flexible, low-cost, low-maintenance, and targeted to digital natives, accustomed to using web 2.0 based tools and social media.
-A case study will track HawkLearn’s evolution from concept to reality.
-Results will yield data for higher education institutions, evaluating learning platform strategies.
+Saint Anselm College launched a cloud-enhanced learning management system (LMS), HawkLearn, to support several blended courses during summer of 2013.
+HawkLearn was flexible, low-cost, low-maintenance, and targeted to digital natives, accustomed to using web 2.0 based tools and social media.
+A case study tracked HawkLearn’s evolution from concept to reality.
+Results yielded data for higher education institutions, evaluating learning platform strategies.
+Links to published articles will appear here.